CopernicaMarketingSoftware/Documentation/SMTPeter/bounce-handling.md

 additional parameters to instruct us what type of bounces you like to receive.
 With these DSN parameters the following things can be configured:

-- When to send a notification (only in case of failure, when the message is delayed, on success or never)
+- When to send a notification (never, or in case of failure and/or success)
 - What to return in case of a notification (full message or just the headers)
 - An optional unique envelope identifier to be included in the DSN message
 - The original recipient address